 Remote Update Point Sysops 1992-1996

 Editor & Webmaster 1997-Present, Home BBS Sysop 1997-2004, Remote Update Point Sysop 1992-1997, USBBSDoor Author 1987-2004

 In June of 1984 Pete Olympia, USBBS founder and first editor, started the

-"RBBS List" as an online publication and download on SUGI SIG/M RBBS, a user-
+"RBBS List" as an online publication and download on SUGI SIG/M RBBS, a user-group

-group BBS he operated.
-When Pete used the term "RBBS", he was referring to any
+BBS he operated.
+When Pete used the term "RBBS", he was usually referring to any

-Remote Bulletin Board System, much like we use the acronym 'BBS' today.
+Remote Bulletin Board System, much like we use "BBS" today.
 One of

-the very first BBS software packages of that time was RBBS-PC.
+the very first and most used BBS software was RBBS-PC.
 Although most of

-the BBS' on early RBBS Lists ran RBBS-PC, it listed systems running other 'BBS'
+the BBSes on early RBBS Lists ran RBBS-PC, it listed systems running other BBS

 software as well, and even listed non-DOS systems running on CP/M. Pete later